linklayer/BLEKey/readme.md

 Using BLEKey
 ------------

+###TODO ADD CHARACTERISTIC INFO HERE.

+###Client

+There is a BLEKey client in the client/ directory of the git repo.
+See readme.md and requirements.txt for more information on its use.

+###Phones/Tablets

+A client is planned.
+Until then download any BLE utility that can read/write BLE characteristics.
+See below for more information on specific characteristics.

+###CLI (Linux)

 Find your Bluetooth device with `hcitool dev` scan for BLEKey with `hcitool -i <dev> lescan`

 Start an interactive connection to BLEKey